Monitors

 Strengths

-Wide range of connectivity options, including Thunderbolt 3 and USB-C (7 sources)
+Wide range of connectivity options, including Thunderbolt 3 and USB-C (8 sources)

-USB-C connectivity simplifies cable management.
-(4 sources)
+USB-C connectivity simplifies setup and charging (6 sources)

 KVM functionality for switching between computers (3 sources)